-Our responsibility is to plan and perform our limited assurance engagement in a manner that allows us to obtain sufficient and appropriate assurance evidence for our conclusion.
+Our responsibility is to plan and perform the assurance engagement in a manner that allows us to obtain sufficient and appropriate assurance evidence for our conclusion.

-Procedures performed to obtain a limited level of assurance are aimed to determine the plausibility of information and vary in nature and timing from, and are less in extent, than for a reasonable assurance engagement.
-The level of assurance obtained in a limited assurance engagement is therefore substantially less than the assurance obtained in a reasonable assurance engagement.
+Our assurance engagement is aimed to obtain a limited level of assurance to determine the plausibility of the selected ESG KPIs.
+The procedures vary in nature and timing from, and are less in extent, than for a reasonable assurance engagement.
+The level of assurance obtained in a limited assurance engagement is therefore substantially less than the assurance that is obtained when a reasonable assurance engagement is performed.

-We apply the "Nadere voorschriften kwaliteitssystemen" (NVKS, Regulations for quality management systems) and accordingly maintain a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and other relevant legal and regulatory requirements.
+We apply the 'Nadere voorschriften kwaliteitssystemen' (NVKS, regulations for quality management systems) and accordingly maintain a comprehensive system of quality management including documented policies and procedures regarding compliance with ethical requirements, professional standards and other relevant legal and regulatory requirements.

-The procedures of our limited assurance engagement included among others:
+Our assurance engagement included amongst others:

-- performing an analysis of the external environment and obtaining an understanding of the sector, insight into relevant sustainability themes and issues, relevant laws and regulations and the characteristics of the Company as far as relevant to the selected ESG KPIs; - evaluating the appropriateness of the reporting criteria used, their consistent application and related disclosures on the selected ESG KPIs: - obtaining through inquiries a general understanding of internal control, reporting processes and information systems relevant to the preparation of the selected ESG KPIs, without testing the operating effectiveness of controls; - obtaining an understanding of the procedures performed by the internal audit department of Euronext N.V.; - identifying areas of the selected ESG KPIs with a higher risk of misleading or unbalanced information or material misstatements, whether due to error or fraud.
+- Performing an analysis of the external environment and obtaining an understanding of the sector, insight into relevant sustainability themes and issues and the characteristics of the company as far as relevant to the selected ESG KPIs - Evaluating the appropriateness of the criteria applied, their consistent application and related disclosures on the selected ESG KPIs.
+This includes the evaluation of the reasonableness of estimates made by the managing board - Obtaining through inquiries a general understanding of the internal control environment, the reporting processes, the information systems and the entity's risk assessment process relevant to the preparation of the selected ESG KPIs, without obtaining assurance information about the implementation or testing the operating effectiveness of controls - Identifying areas of the selected ESG KPIs where misleading or unbalanced information or a material misstatement, whether due to fraud or error, is likely to arise.
 Designing and performing further assurance procedures aimed at determining the plausibility of the selected ESG KPIs responsive to this risk analysis.
-These further assurance procedures consisted amongst others of: - interviewing management and relevant staff at corporate level responsible for the strategy, policy and results relating to the selected ESG KPIs. - interviewing relevant staff responsible for providing the information for, carrying out internal control procedures on, and consolidating the data in the selected ESG KPIs, - obtaining assurance information that the selected ESG KPIs reconcile with underlying records of the Company, - reviewing, on a limited test basis, relevant internal and external documentation, - performing an analytical review of the data and trends in the information submitted for consolidation at corporate level; - reconciling the relevant financial information with the Financial Statements; - evaluating the consistency of the selected ESG KPIs with the information in the Universal Registration Document which is not included in the scope of our assurance engagement.
+These procedures consisted amongst others of: - Making inquiries of management and relevant staff at corporate level

+- responsible for the sustainability strategy, policy and results relating to the selected ESG KPIs - Interviewing relevant staff responsible for providing the information for, carrying out controls on, and consolidating the data in the selected ESG KPIs - Obtaining assurance evidence that the selected ESG KPIs reconcile with underlying records of Euronext N.V. - Reviewing, on a limited sample basis, relevant internal and external documentation - Considering the data and trends in the information submitted for consolidation at corporate level - Reconciling the relevant financial information with the financial statements - Reading the information in Universal Registration Document that is not included in the scope of our assurance engagement to identify material inconsistencies, if any, with the selected ESG KPIs - Considering whether the selected ESG KPIs are presented and disclosed free from material misstatement in accordance with the criteria applied.

-The Hague, 30 March 2023 Ernst & Young Accountants LLP Signed by R.J.
+The Hague, 28 March 2024 Ernst & Young Accountants LLP

+Signed by R.J.
 Bleijs